Types of Fire Trucks and Their Importance

 Taking a look at the National Fire Protection Association (NFPA) Standard 1901, Standard for Automotive Fire Apparatus, it classifies the vehicles by type and function.
 This is important because it created universal fire truck standards and terminology to help fire departments find an apparatus that will fit their needs.

-Fire Engine Classification:
+Fire Engine Types and Classification:

 Type 1 Fire Engine